apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sen. Bob Menendez and wife indicted on bribery charges; DOJ seizes gold bars and $500,000**
+**Five Clues to Where the UAW Strike Is Headed Next**

-You can read more about it [here](https://www.cnn.com/2023/09/22/politics/bob-menendez-charges/index.html).
+You can read more about it [here](https://www.wsj.com/business/autos/uaw-strike-labor-negotiations-5-things-323de258).

 ## Requirements
 - Python 3.8